Structured Outputs in LLMs: Reliable Data for Real Pipelines

 Libraries that wrap these patterns

 You don’t have to build the validate-retry loop yourself.
-Instructor (Python, one of the most downloaded LLM utility libraries) wraps the exact Pydantic pattern shown below.
-It routes to provider-native structured output when available, falls back to tool calling otherwise.
+Instructor (Python) wraps the Pydantic pattern shown below and routes to provider-native structured output when available, falling back to tool calling otherwise.
 LangChain’s with_structured_output does the same auto-routing across providers.
+Pick either and stop writing the retry loop by hand.

 A practical example: schema-first extraction in Python